bhavyaEE/RISCV-CPU/README.md

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/69693952/207888024-d0452559-32c9-47a6-abe1-60bc14ae994a.png">

-There were no problematic errors when we test the pipeline implementation, nearly all of them are repeated errors which were mentioned above.
-Debugging with Reference Code will be the followings.
+Most of the errors were repeated errors which were mentioned above and any further changes needed to fix the few errors are outlined in the Debugging section below.

 *Hazard*: